aws-observability/aws-otel-community/README.md

 The [ADOT technical documentation](https://aws-otel.github.io/docs/introduction) is also an open source documentation site hosted on GitHub.
 This means you can [file issues](https://github.com/aws-otel/aws-otel.github.io/issues) to report documentation errors and updates.
 You can also [file PRs](https://github.com/aws-otel/aws-otel.github.io/pulls) to submit doc fixes and updates.
 Please take a look at the ADOT site [developer guide](https://github.com/aws-otel/aws-otel.github.io) to make changes and file PRs.

+## Support

+Please note that as per policy, we're providing support via GitHub on a best effort basis.
+However, if you have AWS Enterprise Support you can create a ticket and we will provide direct support within the respective SLAs.

 ## License

 This project is licensed under the Apache-2.0 License.